smelterial/Smelterial/ROADMAP.md

   The theme component can utilize any supported CSS color format, image elements, image URLs, or HCT strings to create your application's palette.

+  When the them component is acting globally, it will also apply several non-material utility classes to the document, such as `.sr-only`, which are used throughout Smelterial's Material You components.
+This helps to reduce redundant code, removing unnecessary bloat from your application.
+You can also use these classes yourself, reducing your workload.

 ## Kit Utils

 Kit Utils are utilities for SvelteKit+Vite projects.
 They stand entirely